datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 ___Are customers more likely to click on ads with puppies?__

 * _What or who am I trying to understand with data?_ I'm trying to understand something about customers.
 I would need to figure out which customers.
-Customers trying to buy motorbikes might be different than customers trying to buy pet food.
+Customers trying to buy motorbikes might be different than customers going to Pets.com.
 We'd have to ask further questions to figure out which customers we are talking about.
 * _What measurements do I have on those people or objects that help me answer the question?_  Suppose we have all the data from a set of customers who visited a website for buying dog food for a single day.
 Some of the customers saw a puppy ad and some didn't.
 We also have data on how much dog food they bought.
 * _How do the data I have limit the type of question I can answer?_ I only have data on a single website and only on a single day.
 So I might not be able to say things about other websites or other days.
 * _What is the type of data science question we are trying to answer?_ In this case we are looking for a relationship between two variables and trying say something about all the customers for a website.
 So this is an inferential analysis.